julienvincent/ambient-cli/readme.md

   - add      Add an ambient environment to list of know environments
   - remove   Remove an environment from ambients known environments
-  - update   Update an environment (TOODO)
+  - update   Update an environment
   - list     List all known environments
   - use      Specify a default environment
   - start    Run a server
   - stop     Stop ambient servers
   - restart  Restart ambient servers
   - run      Run a command on an environments root relative root. -b, --base to run at projects real base
-  - lint     Attempt to run "npm run lint" at an environments root
   - install  Install a package using npm [or --jspm]
   - logs     display logs for a given process